SStaGCN: Simplified stacking based graph convolutional networks: Abstract

 \section{Abstract}

-Graph convolutional network (GCN) is a powerful model studied broadly in various graph structural data learning tasks.
-However, to mitigate the over-smoothing phenomenon, and deal with heterogeneous graph structural data, the design of GCN model remains a crucial issue to be investigated.
-In this paper, we propose a novel GCN called SStaGCN (Simplified stacking based GCN) by utilizing the ideas of stacking and aggregation, which is an adaptive general framework for tackling heterogeneous graph data.
-Specifically, we first use the base models of stacking to extract the node features of a graph.
-Subsequently, aggregation methods such as mean, attention and voting techniques are employed to further enhance the ability of node features extraction.
-Thereafter, the node features are considered as inputs and fed into vanilla GCN model.
-Furthermore, theoretical generalization bound analysis of the proposed model is explicitly given.
-Extensive experiments on $3$ public citation networks and another $3$ heterogeneous tabular data demonstrate the effectiveness and efficiency of the proposed approach over state-of-the-art GCNs.
-Notably, the proposed SStaGCN can efficiently mitigate the over-smoothing problem of GCN.
+Graph Convolutional Networks (GCNs) are powerful models extensively studied for various graph-structured data learning tasks.
+However, designing GCNs that effectively mitigate the over-smoothing phenomenon remains a crucial challenge.
+In this paper, we propose a novel Simplified Stacking-based GCN (SStaGCN) framework, leveraging stacking and aggregation techniques to address different types of graph-structured data.
+Specifically, we first employ stacking base models to extract node features from the graph.
+Next, we apply aggregation methods—such as mean, attention, and voting techniques—to further enhance feature extraction capabilities.
+These refined node features are then fed into a vanilla GCN model.
+Additionally, we provide a theoretical analysis of the generalization bound for the proposed model.
+Extensive experiments on three public citation networks and three heterogeneous tabular datasets demonstrate the effectiveness and efficiency of the SStaGCN approach over several state-of-the-art GCNs.
+Notably, SStaGCN effectively mitigates the over-smoothing issue common in GCNs.